 Golden Xpress takes great care in breeding

 Much care is needed when breeding both the large and small Australian Labradoodle.
 Large dogs can suffer from rapid growth that can lead to structural problems.
-Soundness is of utmost importance in Golden Xpress Labradoodles’s breeding program.
+Soundness is of utmost importance in Golden Xpress Labradoodle’s breeding program.
 Over size is a major fault.
 Care must be taken to keep the miniature Australian Labradoodle a solid athletic robust dog.
 The dwarfing of dogs can lead to many genetic and temperament disorders.
 Minimum size attention is of the utmost importance to maintain a healthy little dog.
 Most Australian Labradoodles will weigh more than their height reflects.

 Expected Look of the Labradoodle breed based on Labradoodle Breeding Standards